People

 James Pierce is a Ph.D. student completing his minor discourse in the Tarhan Lab.
 His work focuses on Earth History, including paleogeography and stratigraphy.
 James is studying bioturbation in the Jurassic Sundance Formation in central Wyoming.
 Bioturbation, the mixing of sediment at or below the sediment-water interface, is consequential to marine biogeochemistry including the oxygen and phosphorus cycles.
 The mixed layer constitutes the uppermost and most intensely bioturbated layer of sediment.
 However, it has not been well characterized in the Mesozoic, despite its importance.
 Understanding the effect that bioturbation had during the Jurassic will help us to understand this crucial interval that witnessed a drastic increase in biological innovation when the modern structure of benthic ecosystems was established.

-Nicolas Theunissen is a Ph.D. student working in the Tarhan Lab on his minor discourse.
-He is studying the impact of marine heatwaves and low-oxygen events on bioturbation intensities in Long Island Sound.
+Nicolas Theunissen is a Ph.D. student working in the Tarhan Lab on his minor discourse, for which he is calibrating several widely used textural and geochemical proxies for the depth of the sedimentary mixed layer.
+He also previously worked as a postgraduate associate in the Tarhan Lab, studying the impact of marine heatwaves and low-oxygen events on bioturbation intensities in Long Island Sound.
 He uses environmental control chambers and an aquarium system to incubate naturally occurring bioturbator communities.

 Undergraduate Students